 The scientific portion of the day will provide young scientists following in the footsteps of Brenda Milner an opportunity to share and shine a light on their work in cognitive neuroscience.
 Undergraduate students, graduate students and post-doctoral fellows are invited to present their work as posters, flash talks or to be viewed in our Gallery space.

 SCIENTIFIC PRESENTATIONS: Do you want to expand your research network?
 We want to hear from you about your current projects at any stage: literature reviews, research questions, preliminary data, projects ‘in the making’!
 In this “pandemic edition” of the Brenda Milner Neuropsychology Day, our focus is to promote and enjoy interactions, to share information and to connect with the cognitive neuroscience community across Montreal and around the world.
 If you would like to present your research, please submit your abstract here.
-The deadline for submissions is February 28, 2021.
-Several prizes will be awarded.:
+The deadline for submissions is March 24, 2021.
+Several prizes will be awarded.

 The prizes include: